edumco/automation-resources/resources/tools/maven.md

 # Maven

 Maven is a dependency manager very used on Java projects.
-A minimun knowlege is required to create test projects or add dependencies to an existing project.
+A minimum knowledge is required to create test projects or add dependencies to an existing project.

-The selenium tutorials aways include some basic information about it.
+The selenium tutorials always include some basic information about it.

 ## Recipes